why did health care costs get so high

 Using medical claims data, we can pinpoint diagnosis and comorbidity rates tied to these chronic diseases.
 This data provides insight into associated procedures, health impacts, and areas with a high volume of chronic patients.

 Caring for chronic illnesses long-term is complicated and draining on resources.
 Besides, patients often need continuing medical care and help with daily living activities.
-Many also face anxiety, depression, and other mental health issues.
+Many also face anxiety, depression, and other mental health issues due to a lack of wellness programs that boost their mental state.

 There is a major link between chronic disease and healthcare spending.
 The U.S. currently spends about $3.7 trillion yearly treating these persistent conditions and lost economic productivity.